Munga Plains camp, wide view across the deck

 Outdoor Spaces

 The boma is where the camp gathers after dark.
-Dinner moves here on clear nights.
-Fire, low benches, candles, and the sounds of the bush.
+Dinner moves here on clear nights beneath the open sky, surrounded by low benches, candlelight, and the distant sounds of the bush carrying through the night.

 Around the camp